jihuan-tian/jihuan-tian.github.io/_posts/2024-06-23-open-jekyll-post-url-from-markdown-mode-in-emacs.markdown

 mathjax: false
 ---

 Even though a Jekyll blog article is written in the Markdown format on the whole, post URLs are in the Liquid grammar, which cannot be directly opened from `markdown-mode` in Emacs.
-Such as post URL looks like this:
+Such a post URL looks like this:

 ```text
 {% raw %}[Link text]({% post_url jekyll-markdown-file-name %}{% endraw %})